3/22/08 Escorts Speak Out in Outrage About ABC Prostitution Program

 exceptionalone

 I believe that prostitution should be legal for anyone over the age of 21.
-The

-want with their own body as long as it does not hurt anyone.
+what they want with their own body as long as it does not hurt anyone.

 Posted by: